-South Korea Sends First Train In Plan To Reconnect With North
+South Korea Sends 1st Train In Plan To Reconnect With North

 "I look positively at the reconnection of the railways," says Chang Yoon-hee, a nurse's aide who rode the DMZ train to Dorasan.
 "And if it happens, I want to ride this train not just to Pyongyang, but to Russia and Europe."

-The railways are part of a blueprint proposed by South Korean President Moon for economic integration between the Koreas and, in the process, nudge the north away from its centrally planned economy toward a more market-driven one.
+The railways are part of a blueprint proposed by South Korean President Moon for economic integration between the Koreas and, in the process, to nudge the north away from its centrally planned economy toward a more market-driven one.

 But at a conference this week, Seoul National University economics professor Kim Byung-yeon questioned whether the proposed infrastructure projects would actually do that, or merely inject cash into the north's inefficient state-owned companies.